 Some energy companies have their own grants and trusts.
-They vary from scheme to scheme, but you may get a boiler repair or replacement or help with energy debts.
+The help available varies from scheme to scheme, but you may get a boiler repair or replacement or help with energy debts.
 Schemes include:

 - the British Gas Energy Trust

 - the EDF Energy Customer Support Fund

-- the E.ON Energy Fund.
+- the E.ON Next Energy Fund.

-If you're in debt to your energy supplier and you receive certain benefits, including Pension Credit, you could be eligible to benefit from the Fuel Direct scheme.
+If you're in debt to your energy supplier and you receive certain benefits, including Pension Credit, you could be eligible for the Fuel Direct scheme.
 A fixed amount is taken directly from your benefit and paid to your supplier to help clear the debt.
-Contact Jobcentre Plus (page 39) or your Pension Centre if you receive Pension Credit.
+Contact Jobcentre Plus (page 40) or your Pension Centre if you receive Pension Credit.